 37. Should we continue to specify sleeper services, or should this be a purely commercial matter for a train operating company?

-Q37 comments: You should continue to specify sleeper requirements
+Q37 comments: continue

 38. Should the Caledonian Sleeper services be contracted for separately from the main ScotRail franchise?
 Or should it be an option for within the main ScotRail franchise?